hbsagen/RNS850_gps_logger/README.md

 # Converting the Positions file to a .gpx file
 Drag the Positions file from the gps-log directory on the SD card to the "drop_Positions_here.bat" file.
 Make sure the "Positions_to_gpx.py" is in the same folder as hte .bat file.
-The .pgs file can the be imported to a maaping tool, as ArcGIs Pro or other software.
+The .gpx file can the be imported to a maaping tool, as ArcGIs Pro or other software.